-This tutorial describes how to create a hardware design for accessing an external SDR SDRAM and functionally verify the design using simulation.
-A CoreSDR_AXI IP is used in SmartFusion®2 system-on-chip (SoC) field programmable gate array (FPGA) device for interfacing the external SDR SDRAM memory with the ARM® Cortex®-M3 processor.
+This tutorial describes how to create a hardware design for accessing an external single data rate (SDR) synchronous dynamic random access memory (SDRAM) and functionally verify the design using simulation.
+A CoreSDR_AXI intellectual property (IP) is used in SmartFusion[®]2 system-on-chip (SoC) field programmable gate array (FPGA) device for interfacing the external SDR SDRAM memory with the ARM[®] Cortex[®]-M3 processor.

-The CoreSDR_AXI IP has a 64-bit AXI bus interface for communicating to the Cortex-M3 processor.
+The CoreSDR_AXI IP has a 64-bit AXI bus interface for communicating with the Cortex-M3 processor.
 The CoreSDR_AXI IP generates the inputs for the SDR SDRAM memory and handles the timing parameters for the input signals of the SDR SDRAM memory.